Nommabelle/TOUR-Dev/README.md

 ## Tiebreaker
 ### **Applied to: All**
 If any vote is a draw, the Tiebreaker's vote will go through.\
-If they voted another player, they will get voted out.\
+If they voted another player, they will get voted out.
-If the Tiebreaker is the Mayor, it applies to the Mayor's __first__ vote.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|